WWF-Sweden/ITR-tool/docs/index.rst

 included the creation of a simple user interface (UI), which can be used for easier user interaction in combination with the API.

-The SBTi tool enables three main ways of installing and/or running the
+The SBTi tool enables two ways of installing and/or running the
 tool:

 1. Users can integrate the **Python package** in their codebase.
 For